 With that in mind, here are two simple inventory management methods:

 Just in Time vs. Just in Case inventory

-JIT inventory management has a sister philosophy called Just In Case Inventory (JIC).
-With JIC, businesses store large stocks to hedge against the risk of stockouts and uncertain demand.
-This helps prevent back orders, stockouts, and unhappy customers, but requires high inventory costs.
+JIT inventory management has a sister philosophy called Just in Case Inventory (JIC).
+With JIC, businesses store large stock levels to hedge against the risk of stockouts and uncertain customer demand.
+This helps prevent back orders, stockouts, and unhappy customers, but requires higher inventory costs.